fikripcr/lab_manajemen_pcr/docs/advanced-features.md

     ->log('Memperbarui pengguna ' . $user->name);
 ```

-### Activity Log Features

-- **Automatic Logging**: Models with `LogsActivity` trait automatically log changes
-- **Custom Logging**: Manual logging for specific actions with context
-- **Property Tracking**: Track old and new values for updates
-- **User Attribution**: Link activities to the user who caused them
-- **Model Association**: Link activities to the affected model
-- **Log Categories**: Organize logs by category (user, role, etc.)

-### Activity Log Interface

-Access activity logs through the "Activity Log" menu in the admin panel:
-- Filter logs by user, date range, or log type
-- View detailed information about each activity
-- Export logs for analysis
-- Clear old logs to manage database size

 ## Notifications

 The system includes a comprehensive notification management system with both database and email delivery options.